-The key to success in the hotel industry is to continuously find new ways to exceed the expectations of your guests and the groups who choose your property for their events.
+What makes a hotel successful?
+The key to success in the hotel industry is to continuously find new ways to exceed your guests’ expectations and host delightful events for clients.
 Strive for these eight things, and you’ll be well on your way.

 1. The hotel industry thrives on location.

-Group business and landing events are your tickets to bringing in the bucks.
-That means you have to make sure you’re both seeking planners out and making yourself discoverable.
+That means you have to seek out planners and make yourself discoverable.
 You have to meet planners where they are and distribute your content through those channels.
 You can’t just count on customer referrals!

 The modern hotel industry is about much more than just providing accommodations and room service.
 You need to provide an overall innovative experience to your guests by identifying their needs and expectations.
 The young travelers who usually spend less time inside the hotel can be attracted by other activities.
 Live concerts, poolside fun, fitness classes, spas, and special culinary experiences are all among the list.

-A thorough understanding of safety rules and the need to stay calm in an emergency situation are both crucial.
+A thorough understanding of safety rules and the ability to stay calm in an emergency situation are both crucial.
 Keeping your guests safe and secure should always be your biggest concern.

 Make sure all sprinklers and smoke detectors are in working condition, hygiene and cleanliness are maintained in the entire hotel — especially in the kitchen — swimming pools are cleaned regularly, room service is up to date, and guests complaints are top priorities.

-Make rules flexible enough so they can be changed, keeping in mind the sensitivity of a situation.
 Customers can have completely different expectations of a hotel.
-By giving your hotel managers authority to make decisions under critical situations, you will be empowering them to accommodate your guests in a timely manner.
+By giving your hotel managers the authority to make decisions under critical situations, you empower them to accommodate your guests in a timely manner.
 This decision-making power gives them an opportunity to turn an unlikely situation around and earn a good reputation for the hotel, along with customer loyalty and satisfaction.

 8. Be observant.